Tuition Fee Loan

 How much is the tuition fee if I leave or take time out of my course?

 The Advice and Counselling Service Advice Guide ‘Interrupting, Resitting or Leaving your course: A guide for home and EU students' explains how much tuition fee you will be liable for if you interrupt your studies or leave your course - this is determined by the date of interruption or leaving.
 As soon as you enrol you are liable for 25% of the tuition fee.
-The advice guide also explains how much tuition fee you will be liable for when you resume your studies following an interruption.
+It also explains how much tuition fee you will be liable for when you resume your studies following an interruption.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.